Crumbsuckers: Reunions

 Sixteen years passed until Crumbsuckers reunited once again on August 3, 2006, at B.B.Kings in New York City, to commemorate 20 years since the release of their debut album Life of Dreams.

 Once again, Alex Meissner helped initiate the reunion, having rebuilt broken bridges between some of the original band members.
 The sold-out venue witnessed an appearance by original members Dave Wynn and Dave Brady on the classic track "Hub Run."
 Around 2000, fans gathered that evening to celebrate the anniversary, including a significant number of old friends of Crumbsuckers from the early days (many of whom had driven or flown considerable distances to attend the show).
-Everyone considered the evening to be the equivalent to a "big old class reunion," with Dream Theater's then-drummer Mike Portnoy making particular reference to the evening on his personal website.
+Everyone considered the evening to be the equivalent to a "big old class reunion," with Dream Theater drummer Mike Portnoy making particular reference to the evening on his personal website.

 On December 24, 2014, it was announced that the band would reunite once more, to play the Black N' Blue Bowl (in New York) in May 2015.
 The lineup of Chris Notaro (vocals), Gary Meskil (bass), Chuck Lenihan (guitar), Adam Phillips (guitar), and Dan Richardson (drums) successfully took to the stage on May 17, 2015.

 Musical style

 Crumbsuckers' combined styles earned them respect among the CBGBs matinee crowd.
 In 1985, they recorded a second demo at CBGBs, with a new five-piece line up, featuring budding drummer Dan Richardson and began searching for a record deal.
 It was during this time that long-time vocalist Dave Brady left the band.

-Notaro, known for his gruff vocals and high-energy stage antics, was a founding member of the Long Island band Krakdown, contemporaries of the already well-established Crumbsuckers.
-Getting Notaro on board was a natural fit and very much in keeping with the Long Island vibe.
+Notaro, known for his vocals and stage activities, was a founding member of the Long Island band Krakdown, contemporaries of the already established Crumbsuckers.

 Crumbsuckers' musical style has been assigned many genres, including Hardcore, Speedcore, Thrash (which extends to Thrash/Punk and Thrash/Metal), Crossover and Speed Metal.